 Hydrangeas are a staple in many gardens.
-Big beautiful bushes that bloom in many colors and actually prefer some shade – it’s hard to go wrong with them.
-But what if you don’t want to keep your hydrangea where it is?
+Big beautiful bushes that bloom in many colors and actually prefer some shade-- it’s hard to go wrong with them.
+What if you don’t want to keep your hydrangea where it is though?
 You may especially want to move it if you planted it in full sun last season and have discovered that it’s not doing as well as you’d hoped.
 Or maybe you just want it somewhere you can see it better.
 Whatever the reason, transplanting hydrangeas is a common occurrence and not hard to do.
 Keep reading to learn more about how to transplant hydrangea shrubs.

 The best time for hydrangea transplanting is just after the bushes have gone dormant in the autumn.
 This means the flowers have all died back and most, or all, of the leaves have dropped.

 - In cooler climates, the best time for moving hydrangea bushes is November, when the bush is dormant but the ground is not yet frozen solid.